-It took a few minutes to figure out the order of operations of how to get everything going once I arrived.
 After waiting in the rain for about 10min to pick up my rental, I realized that I actually had to get my permit first before picking up my canoe.
 So here’s the order of operations:

 - Pick up permits at the park office

 - Pick up rental gear at the outfitter (you need your permit to do this)

 By 12:45pm I was ready to go.
 Standing on the deck with my canoe and pack next to me, I was wondering how to get everything, including myself, into the canoe gracefully without incident.
 There were a bunch of onlookers hiding from the rain on the upper decks watching all the people starting their journeys.
 “Don’t tip the canoe getting in, don’t tip the canoe…”, I thought to myself.
 I didn’t.
 Everything went smoothly and I was off.

 Now paddling.
 I had solo canoed many times, and I am a strong and confident paddler.
 But I had never soloed distances or to a destination, always just along the shore on calm water.
 I paddled reversed in the canoe sitting on the bow seat.
 I put my pack up at the front (stern) just behind the seat to balance the weight.
 The pack was only about 30lbs and I weigh about 170lbs, so I was still back heavy which I worried would be problematic if it was windy.